pantheon-systems/documentation/source/content/guides/edge-integrations/04-plugin-install.md

 ## Configure Geolocation

 Geotargeting is a method that delivers different content to visitors based on their geographic location.
 This includes country, continent, region, city, and other criteria (for example connection speed and connection type).
 The specific header data sent to your site will depend on the settings configured for your AGCDN instance.

+You can read more about how to use or manipulate the geolocation data in the [Geolocation SDK documentation](https://github.com/pantheon-systems/edge-integrations-wordpress-sdk/blob/main/docs/geo.md).

 ## Test Geolocation